-The Institute has achieved its unique position thanks to three methods established many years ago for dealing with questions concerning materials mechanics
+The Fraunhofer IWM has achieved its unique position thanks to three methods established many years ago for dealing with questions concerning materials mechanics

-The established interplay between experiment and simulation offers an outstanding level of solution experstise for materials-related questions in almost all industry sectors.
+The established interplay between experiment and simulation offers an outstanding level of solution expertise for materials-related questions in almost all industry sectors.

 These approaches are put to use in all major research and development projects carried out by the Fraunhofer IWM and form the basis for sustainable solutions and project outcomes.

 With its competence-based position in business fields, the Fraunhofer IWM is in a position to respond flexibly to market changes, independently of specific materials or industries as a cross-sectional institution, to capture relevant future markets and to work with industry partners to develop solutions for economic and social challenges.